ElizabethP712/MiniNeptunePhotochemicalClimateGrid/README.md

-# Differentiating Mini-Neptunes from Terrestrial Atmospheres (NASA Ames Summer 2025 Project)
+# Differentiating Mini-Neptunes from Terrestrial Atmospheres
+## (NASA Ames Summer 2025 OSTEM/HWO Intern Project)

 Habitable Worlds Observatory, a NASA future flagship mission, aims to detect new exoplanets with an emphasis on Earth-like planets around Sun-like stars in the search for habitable conditions.
 However, upon initial detection, the mass and radius of these planets